 The formula is simple: generously salt a chicken, stuff its cavity with some aromatics (in this case, herbs and garlic), and roast at high heat until juicy and crisp-skinned.

 The details are where the magic happens.
 First, let’s start with the chicken itself: When roasting a whole bird (versus breasts, thighs, or wings), I aim to season it at least an hour ahead of time, so that the salt has time to permeate the meat.
-If I manage to think a day ahead (a rare occurrence), I’ll take a cue from Zuni Café and salt the chicken, put it on a rimmed sheet pan that’s lined with a wire cooling rack, and refrigerate it, uncovered, for a day.
+If I manage to think a day ahead (a rare occurrence), I’ll take a cue from Zuni Café and salt the chicken, put it on a rimmed sheet pan that’s lined with a wire cooling rack, and refrigerate it, uncovered, for a day or two (up to three days).
 This yields superlative results: extra-crisp skin and perfectly-seasoned, juicy meat, but it also requires a fair amount of forethought and fridge space, so it’s only a sometimes step for me.
 Either way, it’s crucial to be generous with the salt.
 If I’m not employing the Zuni technique of seasoning a day ahead of time, I use my fingertips to gently loosen the skin from the breast and thighs, and rub some salt directly on the meat (under the skin), so that it gets a head start.
 (If this skip is stepped, you’ll end up with salty skin and under-seasoned meat, as an hour isn’t long enough for the salt to be evenly absorbed without some help.)

 If super-crisp skin is what I’m after, I’ll roast the chicken on a v-rack in a roasting pan, as that extra clearance from the pan promotes air circulation around the entire bird.
 In this case, I chose to roast the chicken on top of a bed of carrots, potatoes, onions, and lemons for a cozy one-pan meal.
 The vegetables catch all of the super-flavorful chicken drippings and braise-roast into an ideal side.
 The lemons not only perfume the kitchen as they roast, but also mellow and sweeten in flavor; I like to scrape their roasted flesh onto the chicken for a pop of flavor.